emcleary/portfolio/game_boy_emulator/resource_management/README.md

 ## Global Variables

-The emulator include 3 processing units and various other objects that interact.
+The emulator includes 3 processing units and various other objects that interact.
 I decided to make them all global, by constructing them in a namespace (see [global.cpp](global.cpp)).
 Then in [main.cpp](main.cpp), after they are all guaranteed to be constructed,